Sutton Foster: 2015–present: Younger, London debut, and Broadway return

 She made her Carnegie Hall debut in April 2015, with guest appearances from Joshua Henry and Megan McGinnis.
 This was part of a new tour effort An Evening With Sutton Foster: Broadway In Concert, which continued through 2016.
 She returned to Encores! in July 2015 to play Queenie in Andrew Lippa's The Wild Party.
 She later was cast as the lead character of Liza Miller in the TV Land single-camera comedy-drama pilot Younger, created by Darren Star.
 It was originally set to be released January 13, 2015, but she stated on January 31 in an interview at TETA TheatreFest 2015 in Houston, Texas that the release was delayed.
 The series premiered on March 31, 2015, and was renewed for a second season, which began airing in January 2016, shortly after it was renewed for a third season, set for a release at the end of the year.
 In July 2016, season three began filming, and the series was renewed for a fourth season.
 Season three aired to positive reviews in late 2016, and season 4 aired in summer 2017 with further positive reviews.

 In 2016, she starred opposite Aaron Tveit and Betty Buckley in the Stephen Schwartz revue Defying Gravity in Australia.
 She appeared in the Off-Broadway revival of Sweet Charity as Charity Hope Valentine at the Pershing Square Signature Center from November 2, 2016 (previews) to January 8, 2017.
 Also in 2016, Foster played the role of Violet in the miniseries Gilmore Girls: A Year in the Life opposite her ex-husband, Christian Borle.
 The two perform a musical within the Summer episode about the history of Stars Hollow.
 She appeared on the game show Match Game, broadcast on ABC in June 2016.
 She also made guest appearances on The Good Wife and Mad Dogs.
 In 2017, she once again returned to Ball State, this time to co-direct the Department of Theatre and Dance's Spring production of Shrek: The Musical.
 During December 2017, she performed as a guest artist for the Mormon Tabernacle Choir's annual Christmas concerts.

-In December 2017 Foster, along with Jonathan Groff, performed a selection of songs from many shows.
-This is the "Live From Lincoln Center" performance from The Appel Room at Lincoln Center, which originally aired on PBS on April 20, 2018.
+In December 2017, Foster and Jonathan Groff performed a selection of songs from many shows at The Appel Room at Lincoln Center; this concert, which also featured Megan McGinnis and Darcie Roberts, aired on PBS's "Live From Lincoln Center" on April 20, 2018.